scrabbletank/farhome-rules/rulesdoc.md

 Add a superior die for every level cast above the 5th.
 In addition, the length of charm increases to 14 days at 6th level, 30 days at 7th level, 180 days at 8th level, and a year and a day at 9th level.

 ___
+#### Inner Fire
+*5th level*
+- **Casting Time:** 8 AP
+- **Range:** 5
+- **Duration:** concentration, 10 minutes

+Empower a group of creatures with righteous fury.
+Target up to 5 creatures in range, adding a Terrible die for each creature targeted.
+On success the targeted creatures have expertise with all weapons and deal an extra wound die in holy damage with every attack.

+Add a proficiency die for every level above 5th.

+___
 #### Radiance
 *5th level*
 - **Casting Time:** 10 AP